hujhax/austin-improv-wiki/The Glamping Trip.md

 **The Glamping Trip** is an improv duo that focuses on grounded improv.

+## History
+Here is [[John Ratliff]]'s explanation of the name's origin:<blockquote>The original cast of The Glamping Trip included Teresa Kubos (not yet York) and Delaney Liming (not yet Hernandez).
+In one scene in rehearsal Delaney was talking about going glamping and we all broke because we thought she had made it up.
+Afterward she assured us it was real.
+We assumed that it would never become popular enough to create a problem and we were right. </blockquote>

 ## Media
 ### Videos
 * [http://vimeo.com/31863927 Video] by [[Kyle Sweeney]] of their 8/18/11 performance in *[[The Threefer]]*.